What Is Point Of Care Testing

 To maximize the benefits of point of care testing and ensure its effective implementation, consider the following tips and expert advice:

-1. Establish a robust quality control program: Quality control is the cornerstone of POCT.
+1. Establish a reliable quality control program: Quality control is the cornerstone of POCT.
 Implement a comprehensive quality control program that includes regular instrument calibration, the use of control materials, and proficiency testing.
-Document all quality control activities and ensure that all operators are trained in quality control procedures.
+Document all quality control activities and make sure all operators are trained in quality control procedures.

 • Choose control materials that are appropriate for the tests being performed and that cover the clinically relevant range of values.
 Run control materials at least daily, and more frequently if required by regulatory guidelines or manufacturer instructions.